Up&Up

 "Up&Up" is a song by British rock band Coldplay from their seventh studio album, A Head Full of Dreams (2015).
 It was released as the third single of the record on 22 April 2016 by Parlophone.
 Background vocals in the song are provided by Beyoncé, Annabelle Wallis and Merry Clayton.
 A music video for the track, directed by Vania Heymann and Gal Muggia, was released on 16 May 2016.
+It features a guitar solo by Noel Gallagher, and was performed by the band at the Super Bowl 50 halftime show and the Glastonbury Festival in 2016.

 Background

-The song contains a chorus choir, which featured nearly all the artists who have collaborated with the group, including Brian Eno, the children and guests of the four musicians, and Beyoncé.
+The song contains a chorus choir, which featured nearly all the artists who have collaborated with the group, including Brian Eno, the children and guests of the four musicians, plus Beyoncé.
 Guitarist and singer Noel Gallagher also contributed a guitar solo, which was omitted in the radio edit.